cyberloafy/monitor/README.md

 ---

 ### Installation
-The script requires python 3 to run: https://www.python.org/
+The script may be run on any device, that can run [python3](https://www.python.org/)

 Save the content of [monitor.py](https://raw.githubusercontent.com/cyberloafy/monitor/main/monitor.py) to a file (named monitor.py if you wish) and run as shown in Usage section.